 - Optimised and efficient government – using the resources we have to get the most benefit

 We have identified the following themes where we think digital could offer great opportunities for improving our city.
-Under each heading we have described the potential for digital and posed some questions to help you answer the short questionnaire.

 “Government services that are designed, developed and tested with the community in mind.”